AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - Engineering-consistent spatial reconstruction

-IC-to-Engineering Mapping
+Ic-to-Engineering Mapping

-Once reconstructed, the IC fields are translated into engineering-ready soil parameters.
+Once reconstructed, the Ic fields are translated into engineering-ready soil parameters.

-Figure 4 – Engineering mapping from reconstructed IC fields into engineering soil parameters.
+Figure 4 – Engineering mapping from reconstructed Ic fields into engineering soil parameters.

 The reconstruction pipeline derives: